Kennyuche/Machine_Learning_Data_Science_GenAI/Datacom Automation AI Accelerator From Co-pilot to Autonomous Agent Completion Certificate/kudos_system/TASK_INSTRUCTIONS.md

-# Task 2: Building from Scratch with Spec-Driven Development
+# Building from Scratch with Spec-Driven Development

 ## Scenario